jgrandchavin/lofelt/README.md

 ## ⚠️ Disclaimer

-🖥 This plugin is NOT developed by Lofelt
+🖥 This package is NOT developed by Lofelt

 🍏 The haptics works only for iOS for the moment

+📃 You will need a Lofelt licence to use this package and create `.haptic` files

 ## ⛏ Getting started

 ### 🎙 Create .haptic files

-⚠️ To do next steps you need to get a Lofelt licence.

 To create `.haptic` file from sound, download [Lofelt Studio](https://lofelt.com/downloads) and see [Lofelt Studio documentation](https://developer.lofelt.com)